-recautions for safe handling Safe handling Avoid all personal contact, including inhalation.
+Safe handling Avoid all personal contact, including inhalation.
 Wear protective clothing when risk of exposure occurs.
 Use in a well-ventilated area.
-Avoid contact with moisture.
+Prevent concentration in hollows and sumps.
+DO NOT enter confined spaces until atmosphere has been checked.
+DO NOT allow material to contact humans, exposed food or food utensils.
 Avoid contact with incompatible materials.
 When handling, DO NOT eat, drink or smoke.
 Keep containers securely sealed when not in use.
 Avoid physical damage to containers.
-Always wash hands with scap and water after handling.
+Always wash hands with soap and water after handling.
 Work clothes should be laundered separately.
 Launder contaminated clothing before re-use.
 Use good occupational work practice.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
 Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
 DO NOT allow clothing wet with material to stay in contact with skin Other information Store in original containers.
 Keep containers securely sealed.
-Store in a cool, dry, well ventilated area.
-DO NOT allow to freeze.
-Store away from incompatible materials.
+Store in a cool, dry, well-ventilated area.
+Store away from incompatible materials and foodstuff containers.
 Protect containers against physical damage and check regularly for leaks.
-Observe manufacturer's storage and handling recommendations contained within this SDS. conditions for safe storage, including any incompatibilities Suitable container Polyethylene or polypropylene container.
+Observe manufacturer's storage and handling recommendations contained within this SDS.

+Conditions for safe storage, including any incompatibilities

+Suitable container Polyethylene or polypropylene container.
 Packing as recommended by manufacturer.
 Check all containers are clearly labelled and free from leaks.
-Storage incompatibility ► Avoid reaction with oxidising agents
+Storage incompatibility None known